 For your wedding you will generally need music for the entrance of the bride, up to three hymns and music as you leave.
-Music will also usually be required for the signing of the register, especially if you are planning to book our choir to help the singing.
+Music will also generally be required for the signing of the register, especially if you are planning to book our choir to help the singing.

 Before the service

 The organist will normally play a variety of suitable pieces of his own choosing but special requests are always welcome if specific pieces are wanted.
 These requests have ranged from light, popular pieces to complete Handel organ concertos.

 This is usually performed as a short extract as the bride processes up the aisle and which preferably makes an immediate impact.
 This should be particularly borne in mind where CDs are used.
 The following pieces are commonly used but individual choices have carried from Fields of Gold to A Highland Cathedral.

 - Bridal March from Lohengrin – Wagner R